BusHero/robotino_api2/README.md

 To be able to compile any Robotino project example use this CMake script instead:

 I could miss something.
-If you have problems with compiling or if you thinck I should describe some steps more precisely I am open to suggestions.
+If you have problems with compiling or if you think I should describe some steps more precisely I am open to suggestions.